frehder/1password-documents-backup/README.md

 ```

 You should now have a `Vaultname.json` file with a list of all documents from your vault and a `/docs` folder next to it with all of your documents in it.

+---

+## License

+MIT License, see LICENSE file.

+I do not care what you do with this.

+I do not provide any warranty.